jaun-van-heerden/xmpro-public-docs/scripts/XMPRO Website Scrape Scripts/XMPro Platform/Data Stream DesignerOrchestrate the real-time flo.md

 ### Functions

-Perform mathematical and statistical operations like Fast Fourier Transformations on the data being ingested.​
+Perform mathematical and statisticaloperations like Fast FourierTransformations on the data beingingested.​

 <img src="https://xmpro.com/wp-content/uploads/2023/08/AI-Machine-Learning-Icon-300x300.png" width="300" height="300">

 ### AI & Machine Learning

-Add predictive capability to your apps with anomaly detection, R scripts and advanced machine learning algorithms.​
+Add predictive capability to your appswith anomaly detection, R scripts andadvanced machine learningalgorithms.​

 <img src="https://xmpro.com/wp-content/uploads/2023/08/Action-Agents-Icon-300x300.png" width="300" height="300">

 ### Action Agents

-Trigger actions in 3rd party systems, like sending SMS alerts or creating work orders in SAP.​
+Trigger actions in 3rd party systems,like sending SMS alerts or creatingwork orders in SAP.​

 ## Transform & Clean Your Data

-## Powerful Data wrangling  >>
+## Powerful Data wrangling>>Clean Your Data
-Clean Your Data

 Real-world data isn’t perfect.
 It needs to be cleaned and transformed before you can use it.
 The Data Stream Designer makes it easy to add data wrangling steps into your data stream, like replacing missing values and converting data into different types.